 - The Munsters features an episode with a fictional Horror Host named Zombo, who, to Eddie's disappointment, isn't a blood-thirsty ghoul outside of his television show.

-- Balrok and No Name, effectively a pair of frat boy demons, are two newer examples of B-movie horror hosts with the San Francisco-based and now nationally syndicated Creepy KOFY Movie Time.
-Besides running a public domain film each week and making the usual variety of jokes about it, their host segments feature a house band, some scantily-clad lovelies, chats with contemporary B-movie makers, and a guest stand-up comedian.
+- Balrok and No Name, effectively a pair of frat boy demons, are two newer examples of B-movie horror hosts with the San Francisco-based Creepy KOFY Movie Time.
+Besides running a public domain film each week and making the usual variety of jokes about it, their host segments feature a house band, some scantily-clad lovelies, chats with contemporary B-movie makers, and a guest stand-up comedian, making for a goofy Variety Show.

 - Salem the cat was a horror host during certain Halloween episodes of Sabrina the Teenage Witch.